iqtree/iqtree.github.io/doc/Frequently-Asked-Questions.md

   url: what-is-the-good-number-of-cpu-cores-to-use
 - name: How do I save time for standard bootstrap?
   url: how-do-i-save-time-for-standard-bootstrap
+- name: Why does IQ-TREE complain about the use of +ASC model?
+  url: why-does-iq-tree-complain-about-the-use-of-asc-model
 jekyll-->
 For common questions and answers.
 <!--more-->